wynessgp/sqa-risk-recreation/docs/bva/domain/GameEngine.md

   - Valid DieRollParser object

 Output:
-- Boolean return value
-  - 0 (can't set)
-  - 1
-  - Some value other than true/false (can't set)
 - Dice collection
   - Same size as input collection, no duplicates
   - Order matches the previous player order, and numbers determine the new order